adanix85/wordpress_recipe_scraper/readme.md

-Simple web scraper to avoid for WordPress recipe sites to avoid the hassle of scrolling through blog posts to find the recipe.
+Simple web scraper for WordPress recipe sites to avoid scrolling through blog posts to find the recipe.
 Returns ingredients and instruction responses as an array of objects.

 Requirements:
 node.js version >= 12.17.0